PaganSquare

 The Removal of the Crown Jewels from Coffin to Altar

 One by one, the Royal Jeweler removed the Crown Jewels from the coffin where they had rested throughout the funeral.
 Then they were borne to the altar, where three purple cushions awaited them: first the scepter, placed to the left; then the orb, placed right; and lastly the crown, placed center.
-(Importance ritual principle: Save the most important till last.)
+(Important ritual principle: Save the most important till last.)
 Did you notice the order in which they were removed?
 Did you notice the different orientation of the three cushions?
 Did you notice that everyone handling the regalia wore gloves, with the exception of the consecrated priest?

 Takeaway: Ritual of scale imparts a sense of meaning whether or not we understand the significance of every detail.
 Don't explain; symbolism should speak for itself.